danielsaatchi/EMIT/README.md

 ## Machine Learning on TPMS dataset

-This repository contains an TPMS dataset and machine learning models for rapid design of EMIT based on contribution from KAIST Soft Robotics and Intelligent Materials (SRIM) Labratory with arXiv paper [EMIT (IL-Kwon Oh et al)](https://arxiv.org/abs/1506.02640).
+This repository contains a limited TPMS dataset and machine learning models for rapid design of EMIT based on contribution from KAIST Soft Robotics and Intelligent Materials (SRIM) Labratory with arXiv paper [EMIT (IL-Kwon Oh et al)](https://arxiv.org/abs/1506.02640).

 ## Open Source Objective